 But the father of men and gods [Zeus] wove another design in his mind, how he might fashion for gods and wheat-eating men a protector against disaster.
 He arose from Olympos by night, pondering a deception in his spirit, longing for sex with a fine-waisted woman.
 Quickly he came to Typhaonion, and from there Zeus the Counselor trod the peak of Mount Phikion.
 Taking his seat, he planned wondrous deeds in his heart.
 On that very night he slept with the slender-ankled daughter of Elektryon [Alkmene]; he fulfilled his desire […] She bore him [Herakles] by submitting to the son

 The Monkey King is born from a stone seeded by heavenly energies.
-JTTW reads:
+Chapter one of JTTW reads:

 Since the creation of the world, it [the stone] had been nourished for a long period by the seeds of Heaven and Earth and by the essences of the sun and the moon, until, quickened by divine inspiration, it became pregnant with a divine embryo.
 One day, it split open, giving birth to a stone egg about the size of a playing ball.
 Exposed to the wind, it was transformed into a stone monkey endowed with fully developed features and limbs (Wu & Yu, 2012, p.
 101).